Scroll over the chart for more detail.

 ►▼ Where is this data from?

-This data is collected from the Korea Trade-Investment Promotion Agency (KOTRA), and includes adjustments for unreported Chinese oil exports to North Korea.
+This data is collected from the Korea Trade-Investment Promotion Agency (KOTRA), and includes adjustments for unreported Chinese crude oil exports to North Korea.
+2020 data is collected from Chinese Customs, and adjustments for unreported Chinese crude oil exports are estimated by the author.
 Data on China merchandise trade as a share of total North Korean merchandise trade is also calculated using figures from KOTRA, with adjustments for inter-Korean trade using data provided by the ROK Ministry of Unification.
 (Inter-Korean trade includes trade through the Kaesong Industrial Zone.)
-As full KOTRA data for 2016 is not yet available, 2016 trade volume data is based on Chinese customs data reported by KITA (the Korea International Trade Association), with an estimated $280 million in Chinese crude oil exports to North Korea added to the data.

 ►▼ How reliable is this data?